minqiaowang/on-premise-adg/setup-compute/setup-19c-compute-197.md

 ### Lab Prerequisites

-This lab assumes you have already completed the following labs:
+This lab assumes you have already completed the following:
-- Login to Oracle Cloud
+- Have Oracle Cloud Account
 - Create SSH Keys

 Click on the link below to download the Resource Manager zip files you need to build your enviornment.